xan105/node-powertoast/README.md

   This is only here for specific scenarios and app compatibility with Windows 8.

-  ℹ️ "Long" is around ~ 25sec and "Short" is the user defined value in `Windows settings > Ease of Access > Display > Show notification for ...` which is available in the registry at `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended to directly modify registry value).
+  ℹ️ "Long" is around ~ 25sec and "Short" is the user defined value in `Windows settings > Ease of Access > Display > Show notification for ...` which is available in the registry at `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended to directly modify said registry value).

-  User value default to 5sec; <br/>
-  Available: 5sec, 7sec, 15sec, 30sec, 1min, 5min
+  Available: 5sec (default), 7sec, 15sec, 30sec, 1min, 5min

 </details>